inuwamobarak/inuwamobarak/README.md

 - [MLOps In Educational Data Mining](https://www.analyticsvidhya.com/blog/2022/10/mlops-in-educational-data-mining/)
 - [Non-Generalization and Generalization of Machine learning Models](https://www.analyticsvidhya.com/blog/2022/10/non-generalization-and-generalization-of-machine-learning-models/)
 - [Read More...👀](https://www.analyticsvidhya.com/blog/author/inuwamobarak/)

-Feel free to explore these articles and leave comments if you find them interesting or have any questions!

 <!---
 inuwamobarak/inuwamobarak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.